England’s largest island is a beach getaway, hiker’s paradise, and family holiday destination all in one.

-A huge part of the fun of visiting the Isle of Wight is the fact that you have to cross the water to get there.
-A ferry crossing is just the thing to get you in the holiday mood: breaking up the journey before the last leg and giving you the feeling that you’re travelling to foreign lands.
-Okay so the The Solent, the stretch of water that separates the Isle of Wight from the south coast, is only four miles at its widest point but, nonetheless, it’s more of an adventure than another 20 minutes in the car.
-And we’re not the only ones to think so.
-The Frequently Asked Questions section of the official Isle of Wight tourist information site reveals that people often ask whether they need a passport and which currency to use on the island.
-There are several routes across the water taking between 10 and 45 minutes.
-Which you choose will depend on where you’re coming from, how you’re travelling and your thirst for adventure.
+A huge part of the fun of the Isle of Wight is the water crossing required to get there.
+The Solent, the stretch of water that separates the Isle of Wight from the south coast, is only four miles at its widest point but, nonetheless, it’s more of an adventure than extra time in the car.
+Several routes across the water take between 10 and 45 minutes—which you choose will depend on where you’re coming from, how you’re travelling, and your thirst for adventure.

-Anyone with their own boat (or plane) could sail (or fly) across the water but, assuming that most of us campers will be taking the scheduled services, the next most exciting option is probably the Southsea (Portsmouth) to Ryde hovercraft.
-It’s Europe’s only remaining scheduled passenger service and a great way to travel to the island as it was on Wight that the first hovercraft was manufactured.
-It takes only 10 minutes and drops you at the resort of Ryde but it’s a passengers-only service – so you can’t take the car.
-Other passenger-only services suitable for backpack campers and cyclists are Red Funnel’s Southampton to West Cowes ferry and Wightlink’s Portsmouth Harbour to Ryde catamaran service.
-Car and passenger services operate from Lymington, Southampton and Portsmouth too.
-More details can be found on our Isle of Wight Travel Information page.
+Anyone with their own boat could sail across the water, but assuming most campers will take the scheduled services, the next most exciting option is probably the Southsea (Portsmouth) to Ryde hovercraft.
+This 10-minute, passenger-only ride (no cars) drops you at the resort of Ryde, while Red Funnel’s Southampton to West Cowes ferry and Wightlink’s Portsmouth Harbour to Ryde catamaran service are other passenger-only services suitable for backpack campers and cyclists.
+Car and passenger services operate from Lymington, Southampton, and Portsmouth too.